../

 In an equation for ‘one’: one = notGate SZero

-Since the second method is simpler, I won’t go into further detail about it later; I will only introduce the first method.
-From a practical perspective, proofs for the first method are often hard to provide, and most of the time, the “static check” of the second method is sufficient.
+Since the second method is simpler, it will not be repeated later, and only the first one will be introduced.
+From a practical point of view, proofs for the first method are often difficult to give, and most of the time "static checks" like the second method are enough.

 type family And (a :: Bit) (b :: Bit) :: Bit where